sparcopen/do-a-thon-preview/.github/issue_template.md

 ####  How can others contribute?
 [//]: # "=======================
-Please include contributing guidelines here.
-Let folks know how they get in contact with you, and what the best way to contribute to the project or challenge is.
-E.g. if you are a challenge lead, give some context on what design thinking tools you'll be using, and how other folks can update their ideas onto the thread.
+Please say what the best way to contribute to the project or challenge is, sometimes that will just be "let's discuss here" or "I've started a Google doc".
+If you are a challenge lead, give some context on what design thinking tools you'll be using, and how other folks can update their ideas onto the thread.
+If you're a project lead, and you already have clear ways people can contribute it might be worth linking to them here.
 ============================"

 [//]: # "=======================